cybertraining-dsc/reu2022/project/install.md

 $ cms help
 ```

-As `.zsh` is already configured previously, we do not have to set it up again.
+As `~/zsh` is already configured previously, we do not have to set it up again.

 ### Homebrew install